lshreyasharmal/Reddit-Flair-Detection/README.md

     c) MLP

    4. Training and Testing on the dataset showed that **MLP Classifier** showed the best testing accuracy of **61.11%** when trained on all features.
-   15. The best model is saved and is used for prediction of the flair from the URL of the post.
+   5. The best model is saved and is used for prediction of the flair from the URL of the post.
+   6. [Predict Flair](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/Jupyter%20Notebooks/Predict%20Flair.ipynb) Predicts the flair for a given url by getting all features of the post using raw and predicting flair type using the saved model after the same preprocessing as done before.
+   7. [Analyze](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/Jupyter%20Notebooks/Analyze.ipynb) Contains code used to explore the reddit dataset
+   8. [predict_function](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/Jupyter%20Notebooks/predict_function.py) concatenates all the given features of data (file name is misleading)
+   9. [preprocessing_functions](https://github.com/lshreyasharmal/Reddit-Flair-Detection/blob/master/Jupyter%20Notebooks/preprocessing_functions.py) contains all functions used to preprocess data. it  filters, tokenizes, vectorizes string data, scales numerical data, converts booleans to ints.

 ### Results